makersacademy/chitter-challenge/README.md

 ### Database Schema ###

 - I need 2 tables: one for users, one for peeps.
-- Importantly, the column associated_user_id will link them.
+- Importantly, the column user_id will link them.
 - Unique keys (user_id) from the user table will be associated with all peeps ever made in the peeps table